Dart-Code/Website/_docs/settings.md

 ## dart.closingLabels
 The color of the 'closing label' annotations shown against constructor, method invocations and lists that span multiple lines.
 If not supplied, the color for `tab.inactiveForeground` will be used.

+## dart.flutterUiGuides
+The color of the Flutter UI Guidelines shown in the editor.

 # Diagnostic Settings

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see [Enabling Logging](/docs/logging/).